 Available Monday-Friday from 9am-7pm

-There are a number of reasons why you would want to move your gas or electricity meter.
+There are a number of reasons why you would want to move your gas meter.
 It might be because you are finding it difficult to access or read it or because you are doing building work and it is more convenient to move it than work around it.
-Either way, if it would help you to better manage your utilities, then let’s find out how you can move your energy meter.
+Either way, if it would help you to better manage your utilities, then let’s find out how you can move your energy.

 Gas and electricity meters are the counting devices that measure how many units of energy you are using.
 They are connected to the mains supply before it reaches any of your appliances, and the readings are used by your energy supplier to determine how much you need to pay.

 Meters are generally located somewhere out of sight (they tend not to be the most attractive things) so are usually found in a cupboard somewhere, under the stairs or in a hallway.
 They may also be found outside the house in a meter box or recess, somewhere they will be protected from the elements.
 Usually you only notice your meter when taking a reading but there are occasions when it might be necessary to move your gas or electricity meter.

 Depending on the work involved there are certain people who are legally allowed to move your meter.
 However, unless you are one of these qualified people it is illegal to do it yourself.

 Below we will go into more detail about why you might want to move your gas or electricity meter, explain who is legally allowed to do so and find out how much it might cost.